canyon289/canyon289.github.io/dev/content/FriendsCircles.md

            3:[]
            }
 ```
+I chose the sparse matrix because beside being very human readable it also
+lends itself to the search process.

-The following algorithm picks a person, does a depth first search
+Given a sparse matrix we can now find circles by doing a depth first search
-of that person's friends, and adds 1 to the circle count when it's found
-all its friends
+of that person's friends as shown below.

 ```python

 def find_circles(friends_dict):